A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Introduction

 \section{Introduction}

-Quantum mechanics and molecular mechanics (QM/MM) coupling methods have been extensively utilized for simulations of large systems in materials science and biology \cite{bernstein09, csanyi04, gao02, kermode08, ogata01, zhang12}.
-The computational domain for QM/MM coupling methods is partitioned into QM and MM regions.
-The region of primary interest is characterized by a QM model, which is embedded in an ambient environment (e.g., bulk crystal) that is described by a MM model.
-QM/MM coupling methods can in principle guarantee (near-)QM accuracy at (near-)MM computational cost for large-scale atomistic simulations.
+Quantum mechanics and molecular mechanics (QM/MM) coupling methods have emerged as indispensable tools for simulating large molecular systems in both materials science and biology~\cite{bernstein09, csanyi04, gao02, kermode08, ogata01, zhang12}.
+The essence of this methodology lies in the partition of the computational domain into QM and MM regions, where the region of primary interest is described by a QM model embedded in an ambient environment represented by a MM model.
+The goal of QM/MM coupling methods is to achieve (near-)QM accuracy at (near-)MM computational cost, to make quantitative large-scale atomistic simulations viable.

-A natural but fundamental question is how to assign each atom (site) to QM or MM subsystems, aiming to achieve the (quasi-)optimal balance between accuracy and computational cost.
-Adaptive QM/MM coupling methods offer an automatic partition of QM/MM subsystems on-the-fly according to some error estimators during the simulation process.
-In addition to the optimization of computational cost, this allows an adaption to {\it moving} regions of interest.
+An important question in the field of QM/MM coupling methods concerns the optimal assignment of atoms to either QM or MM subsystems in order to balance accuracy and computational cost.
+To address this issue, adaptive QM/MM methods have been developed by providing an on-the-fly partition of QM/MM subsystems based on error estimators during simulations.

-Adaptive QM/MM methods have been proposed, e.g., to analyze molecular fragments in macromolecules, to monitor molecules entering/leaving binding sites and tracking proton transfer through the Grotthuss mechanism (see \cite{duster17} and references therein).
-Presently, most adaptive QM/MM methods are for solute-solvent system, and are based on various heuristic criteria.
-We refer the interested readers to \cite{boereboom2016, Glukhova:2014, heyden2007, kerdcharoen1996, waller2014, watanabe2014, ZYang2020} for more details.
-For materials with defects, \cite{csanyi04, kermode08} propose the criteria of distance to defect to instruct the adaptive computations.
-Moreover, the relevant ideas can also be found in the quasi-continuum methods for density-functional theory~\cite{Gavini:2007, Ponga:2016}.
+Adaptive QM/MM methods have been proposed for various applications such as the analysis of molecular fragments in macromolecules, monitoring of molecules entering/leaving binding sites and tracking proton transfer through the Grotthuss mechanism (as discussed in \cite{duster17} and references therein).
+However, the majority of adaptive QM/MM methods developed thus far are for solute-solvent systems and rely on heuristic criteria.
+Further information can be found in \cite{boereboom2016, Glukhova:2014, heyden2007, kerdcharoen1996, waller2014, watanabe2014, ZYang2020}.
+In the context of materials featuring defects, adaptive computations are often guided by the distance to these defects~\cite{csanyi04, kermode08}.
+Similar concepts can also be observed in the quasi-continuum methods for density functional theory~\cite{Gavini:2007, Ponga:2016}.